 How has your TEFL training helped you in your current teaching position?

 My TEFL training has helped me immensely in my current teaching position.
 I use little tips and tricks I learned during the course to teach my students certain grammar points.
-I think the most valuable lessons for me during my TEFL training were how to see English through the eyes of a foreigner.
+I think the most valuable lesson for me during my TEFL training was how to see English through the eyes of a foreigner.
 It can be difficult to step outside your own language and look at it from the perspective of someone who isn't fluent, but the TEFL training course really helped me do that.
 Learning how to organize a lesson plan is also an incredibly valuable skill that I use every day.

 Which city and country did you decide to teach English in and why?

 I decided to teach English in Italy in the city of Bologna.
-I had visited Italy the previous year and loved the people, language, and of course the food.
-I knew that Florence and Rome were popular places for expats to move to, but I wanted to escape from the touristy places and live somewhere where I would encounter fewer English-speakers.
+I had visited Italy the previous year and loved the people, the language, and of course the food.
+I knew that Florence and Rome were popular places for expats to move to, but I wanted to escape from the touristy places and live somewhere where I would encounter fewer English speakers.
 I read about Bologna on travel websites and personal blogs.
 After learning about the thriving student population, abundant tortellini, and job opportunities, I decided to buy a plane ticket there.

 How long have you been in this country and how long do you plan to stay?

-I have been in Bologna for four months now, and I don't have a long term plan.
+I have been in Bologna for four months now, and I don't have a long-term plan.
 My study visa expires in August, but my plan is to try and convert it into a work visa (not an easy process for an American).
 My plan is to stay as long as I'm happy and, who knows, maybe that will be for the rest of my life!

 During which months does your school typically hire?

-Year round, but more so in September.
+Year-round, but more so in September.

 Did you secure this position in advance of arriving?